 What you can do

-- Write down questions to ask your doctor.
+- Questions to ask your baby's doctor.

-Questions to ask your doctor
+For infant reflux, some basic questions to ask your doctor include:

-- What's the most likely cause of my baby's symptoms?
+- What's likely causing my baby's symptoms?

 Don't hesitate to ask other questions.